-Stop Press: Dengue Cases 2017: January – July: 122,384 ( figures update monthly) Total dengue cases 2016: 54,945 (2015: 29,777) Sri Lanka recently announced it has eradicated Malaria from the island; no mean feat.
+Stop Press: Dengue Cases 2017: January – October: 158,854 ( figures update monthly) Total dengue cases 2016: 54,945 (2015: 29,777) Note: This article has been substantially re-written Sri Lanka recently announced it has eradicated Malaria from the island; no mean feat.
 So why not Dengue fever?
 Both are viral infections carried by mosquitoes.
-Sri Lanka has ambitious investment plans to develop its economic … Continue reading Dengue count Sri Lanka: 2017; in the grip of an epidemic
+Sri Lanka has … Continue reading Dengue count Sri Lanka: 2017; in the grip of an epidemic

 Worrying trends Until recently the number of reported dengue cases in Sri Lanka has been increasing at an alarming rate; this chart only goes up to 2013.
 The upward trend is steep especially when you add in the 2014 figure: 47502!
 Of those cases by far the majority were reported in Western Province (the most densely … Continue reading Dengue Update: Is Sri Lanka winning the war?

 photo: Hinimama; a local farmer on the edge of Uduwalawe national park Sri Lanka is a unique place to visit for A level field work in Geography, Development Studies and Environmental Studies, even History and Archaeology There is so much to see and do.
 Possible topic areas you can get a clue from the range … Continue reading Fieldwork in Sri Lanka